-Additionally, the District maintains the rights to access, modify, replace, and operate the irrigation culverts that connect the irrigation lateral ditch system and the privately owned secondary ditch systems should the land owner be non-compliant with the operation and maintenance protocols of the District.
+Additionally, the District maintains the rights to access, modify, replace, and operate the irrigation culverts that connect the irrigation lateral ditch system and the privately owned secondary ditch systems should the landowner be non-compliant with the operation and maintenance protocols of the District.

 Irrigation Laterals

-In addition to the north and south drainage-pumped laterals, as indicated by the NPD and SPD prefix, irrigation laterals are also connected to the main flow way.
+In addition to the north and south drainage-pumped ditches, as indicated by the NPD and SPD prefix, irrigation laterals are also connected to the main flow way.
 The irrigation laterals originate at the main flow way and push water in a north or south direction as influenced by the head differential between the water surface elevation of the main flow way and that of the irrigation lateral.
 The irrigation lateral systems are also numbered to provide a ready geographic reference.
 Since the North and South designations have been applied to the drainage laterals, the irrigation laterals are numbered in such a manner that even numbered irrigation laterals are positioned south of the main flow way and odd numbered irrigation laterals are located north of the main flow way.
 Therefore, those irrigation laterals on the north side of the main flow way are numbered from east to west as L1, L3, L5, L7, L9, L11, L13, and L15.
 There is also irrigation lateral L1A that serves the eastern extent of the District north of the main flow way.
 The numbering of the irrigation laterals on the south side follows a similar pattern using even numbers up to the most western irrigation lateral: L16.

 Irrigation Systems